A Holistic Survey of Wireless Multipath Video Streaming: Multipath Video Transmission over Wireless: Benefits and Challenges

+\textbf{Reliability and seamless connectivity.}~With multipath, users can simultaneously utilize multiple available network connections.
+Better service continuity can be achieved by increasing the probability of keeping end-to-end connections alive.
+In the case of failure or congestion in one network path, multipathing provides a resilient alternative, resulting in improved user video experience.\\

-{ \item \textbf{Reduction of burst loss length:} burst loss length refers to the continuous packet losses which is harmful to perceived video streaming quality~\cite{apostolopoulos2000reliable}.
-This is because decoder can recover the loss of a small number of video packets by exploiting correlations in the previously received video sequence to conceal the lost information.
-However, the effectiveness of this recovery decreases dramatically in case of losing large number of continuous video packets.
-Using multipath streaming benefits to convert burst losses to isolated losses, and consequently, probability of recovering lost packets would be increased.
+\textbf{Reduction of burst loss length.}~Continuous packet losses are harmful to the perceived video streaming quality~\cite{apostolopoulos2000reliable}.
+Although decoders can recover from the loss of a small number of video packets by exploiting correlations in the previously received video sequences, its effectiveness decreases dramatically in case of losing large number of continuous video packets.
+Using multipath streaming benefits to convert burst losses to isolated losses, and consequently, increase the probability of recovering from lost packets\\